-9. Appeal to Practical Consequences

-"An effort is made to persuade us to buy or believe by appealing to our concern for our own individual welfare; i.e., if we do as we are asked, we will secure certain beneficial consequences, while if we refuse to do as asked, the consequences will be harmful."

-- You should buy or believe for your own good; otherwise the results will be harmful. - There is often an implicit or explicit threat that bad consequences will follow from doing or not doing something. - The consequence does not have to be for you; it could be something that affects a friend or relative, your city or school, and so on. - This is a "catch-all" category.
+9. Appeal to Practical Consequences Game Book Definition "An effort is made to persuade us to buy or believe by appealing to our concern for our own individual welfare; i.e., if we do as we are asked, we will secure certain beneficial consequences, while if we refuse to do as asked, the consequences will be harmful."
+Expanded Definition - You should buy or believe for your own good; otherwise the results will be harmful. - There is often an implicit or explicit threat that bad consequences will follow from doing or not doing something. - The consequence does not have to be for you; it could be something that affects a friend or relative, your city or school, and so on. - This is a "catch-all" category.
 If the consequences are not saving money (Bargain Appeal), obtaining status (Appeal to Prestige), being part of the crowd (Bandwagon Appeal), or any particular outcome covered by another technique of this section, answer Appeal to Practical Consequences.

-Examples of Appeal to Practical Consequences not in ads
+Examples of Appeal to Practical Consequences not in ads - a.

-- a.
 Mother to Son: "John, if you don't dry the dishes and put them away correctly, you will not go to the Springsteen Concert." - b.
 United States Ambassador to France: "If you do not let us base our nuclear missile sites within your borders, we would be forced to raise the import tax on all the goods we import from your nation."
 Comment: And if you still won't cooperate, we'll stop drinking French wine!

-Example of Appeal to Practical Consequences in ads
+Example of Appeal to Practical Consequences in ads c.

-c.
 Ad: "Put your business into overdrive by attracting new customers and driving existing ones back for more.
 For a special offer, visit www.usps.com."
 Sometimes Appeal to Practical Consequences takes the form of Appeal to Fear.

 Example of Appeal to Practical Consequences as Appeal to Fear d.
 Insurance agent to store owner: "Billy's Bar down the block just burned down.
 He's wiped out.
 Don't you think you should have additional insurance protection in case the same thing should happen to you?"
 Appeal to Practical Consequences can also be Appeal to Hope.
-"If you do X, Y may happen; therefore, if you want Y to happen, do X."

-Example of Appeal to Practical Consequences as Appeal to Hope e.
+"If you do X, Y may happen; therefore, if you want Y to happen, do X." Example of Appeal to Practical Consequences as Appeal to Hope e.
 Ad for the Indiana lottery: "Jan Simmons of Fort Wayne is set for life after winning \$2,000,000.
 The same good fortune can happen to you!."

-Appeal to Practical Consequences can resemble Appeal to Pity.
-Dire results will befall the person or group that is the object of the pity.
-I'll fail the course, lose my job, be evicted from my apartment, or children will starve, my mother will not get the operation she needs, and so on.
-However, with Appeal to Pity, I ask for pity on me or on a person or cause I favor.
-With Practical Consequences, I argue that the listener should do or not do something based on the consequences for the listener.
-(You'll lose your job, your health will improve, our city will have better leadership.)

-Example of Appeal to Pity rather than Appeal to Practical Consequences f.
-Senator: "If we don't pass this emergency Defense Department budget bill, our troops in the Middle East will have to get by with less food and water.
-Their tanks will run out of gas in the desert and those manning the tanks will be picked off like flies."

-Comment: The speaker asks his fellow legislators to have pity on the soldiers who will not be able to defend themselves (supposedly) without additional money.
-The senators will be far from the danger zone - the dangerous consequences will not affect them.

-Example of Appeal to Practical Consequences rather than Appeal to Pity g.
-Democratic Senator to his fellow Democratic Senators in a private meeting: "If we don't vote for more money for the troops in Iraq, we will pay the price at the polls in November."

-Comment: This Senator argues for what is best for the political future of himself and his listeners.

 If an example offers a way to earn more money, the answer is Appeal to Practical Consequences and not Bargain Appeal, which refers to saving money.

-Example of Appeal to Practical Consequences rather than Bargain Appeal h.
+Example of Appeal to Practical Consequences rather than Bargain Appeal f.
 Buy one of the new U.S. Mint Silver Eagle coins.
 They will only grow in value.